MicrosoftDocs/power-automate-docs/articles/email-triggers.md

     :::image type="content" source="./media/email-triggers/copilot-lottery.png" alt-text="Screenshot of triggering a cloud flow based on an email's subject in Copilot.":::

-1. Review the connections and parameters on the designer, and then save the flow.
+1. Review the connections and parameters on the designer.
+1. Save the flow.

 ---